40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 19. Make a Full Moon Infusion

-On Tuesday, April 23rd, the Full Pink Moon will be shining bright in the sky.
-For eons, humans have been following the phases of the moon, and this one feels like a pretty special opportunity to celebrate spring with a nourishing lunar infusion.
-Just place your favorite tea herbs in a clear mason jar, cover with pure water and lightly cap, and leave it under the light of the moon for a magical, healing infusion the next morning!
+On Saturday April 12th, the Full Pink Moon will be glowing bright in the sky.
+For eons, humans have been following the phases of the moon, and this feels like a pretty special opportunity to celebrate spring with a nourishing lunar infusion.
+Place your favorite tea herbs in a clear mason jar, cover with pure water and a loose cap, and let it sit under the light of the moon for a magical, healing infusion the next morning!

 20. Go Horseback Riding

-Find an insured and reputable local barn or trail riding service, make sure they take good care of their horses (and take your safety seriously), then prepare to enjoy nature like never before!
-They say the outside of a horse is good for the inside of a (wo)man, and we have to agree that there's something uniquely special about connecting with a being that's wired so differently from humans.
+Find a reputable (and insured!) local barn or trail riding service, make sure they take good care of their horses (and take your safety seriously), then prepare to enjoy nature like never before!
+They say the outside of a horse is good for the inside of a (wo)man, and we have to agree that there's something uniquely special about the experience.

 21. Start Gardening

-Whether you're starting seeds or purchasing veggie and herb starts, there's nothing quite like getting your hands in the dirt to feel connected to the earth.
-And the organic fruits, veggies and herbs you'll get out of the deal are pretty great, too!
+Whether you're direct sowing seeds or purchasing veggie and herb starts, there's nothing quite like getting your hands in the dirt to feel connected to the earth.
+And the organic fruits, veggies and herbs you'll get out of the deal are pretty great, too.
 Don't have land to work?
 That's okay!
 Just a few pots on your patio, balcony, or in a sunny window can yield a surprising amount of delicious food.
 Got kids?
-Gardening is a great way to teach them food autonomy and foster a connection to the land.
+Gardening is a great way to teach them food autonomy and foster a connection with the land.

 22. Make a Nature Mandala

-Head outside to your yard, local park, or forest (or beach if you're lucky!) and gather fallen twigs, leaves, pebbles, shells, blooms, and anything else that catches your eye.
+Head outside to your yard, local park, forest or beach and gather fallen twigs, leaves, pebbles, shells, blooms, and anything else that catches your eye.
 When you've collected a nice cache of stuff, create a beautiful nature mandala to relax your mind and delight your senses.
 You'll know when you're done.
 And don't forget: it should be fun, not perfect!

 23. Host A Farm to Table Dinner